khaors/geocompr/main.md

 Spatial operations are a vital part of geocomputation.
 This chapter shows how spatial objects can be modified in a multitude of ways based on their location and shape.
-The content clearly builds on the previous chapter because many spatial operations have a non-spatial (attribute) equivalent.
+The content builds on the previous chapter because many spatial operations have a non-spatial (attribute) equivalent.
-Spatial operations on *vector* objects include spatial subsetting (covered in section \@ref(spatial-subsetting)), joining and aggregation (section \@ref(spatial-joining-and-aggregation)).
+Spatial operations on *vector* objects include spatial subsetting (covered in section \@ref(spatial-subsetting)) and spatial joining (section \@ref(spatial-joining)).
-These topics may sound daunting, but they have already been covered, in section \@ref(vector-attribute-manipulation).
+This content builds on section \@ref(vector-attribute-manipulation) in the previous chapter.
 Spatial operations on *rasters* include merging and subsetting, covered in section \@ref(spatial-operations-on-raster-data).

 The chapter also introduces new concepts that are unique to spatial data.
 A variety of *topological relations* can be used to subset/join vector geometries (by default **sf** uses the catch-all *intersects* but other relations such as *within* can be very useful), a topic that is explored in section \@ref(topological-relations).
-New geometry data can be created by modifying existing spatial objects, using operations such as 'buffer' and 'clip', described in sections \@ref(modifying-geometry-data) and \@ref(clipping).
 Spatial operations on raster datasets involve *map algebra* (covered in sections \@ref(map-algebra) to \@ref(global-operations-and-distances)) and raster merging (covered in sections \@ref(merging-rasters)).

 Another unique aspect of spatial objects is distance.